shifty91/kget/README.md

 ## Dependencies ##

 - Modern Compiler with CPP 17 Support (e.g. gcc >= 7 or clang >= 5)
-- OpenSSL (optional, used for HTTPS)
+- OpenSSL (optional, used for HTTPS and FTPS)
 - LibSSH2 (optional, used for SFTP)
 - Libunwind (optional, used for generating backtraces)
 - termios